Complete Easy Do It Yourself Garage Floor Coating Kit

-AND YOU WANT IT TO LOOK LIKE THIS(Medium Gray Epoxy With Military Topcoat)
+AND YOU WANT IT TO LOOK LIKE THIS(Medium Gray Epoxy Coating With Military Topcoat)

-This is the best enhancement ever to our garage.
+This is the best DIY enhancement ever to our garage.
 Larry L, Very Happy Customer!"

 Armor Chip comes complete with Everything you need to finish your floor to a beautiful high gloss Terrazzo like finish including the protective topcoat and free shipping.
 See what those other low priced kits really cost when you add in the topcoat, the proper amount of chips, an equally thick coating and shipping on our Epoxy Comparison Chart.
 Do the comparisons and you'll see Armor Chip Floors not only look better but dollar for dollar are by far the best quality & value when you really know what you're getting!

 Only Armor Chip provides you with our unique calibrated notched squeegee to accurately spread the epoxy to the correct thickness.
 No guess work and no thin spots that can fail!
 We also include 2-rollers, mixer, nonslip additive, 8lbs of color flakes, 1- full gallon of etching solution, military grade epoxy and urethane based clear topcoat.

 Armor Chip Floors are guaranteed for 10 years against "Hot Tire Lifting" and related damages such as yellowing, fading and cracking!
 Armor Chip is the ONLY product of it's kind guaranteed against Wear For 5 Years!
 Don't be fooled by exaggerated so called lifetime guarantees that exclude everything but peeling and are next to impossible to comply with.
 Plus they offer no guarantee against wear because they can't, their abrasion loss ratings are too high which means their epoxies are too soft.